AntohaD/InstaLite/README.md

-This application is written using react.js using api instagram.
-With it you can view the last 20 posts and go to the detailed page of the post. <br>
+This application is written using react.js, using api instagram.
+With it, you can view the last 20 posts and go to the detailed page of the post. <br>

 For starting app : in the project directory, you can run: